 Fun things to do in Phoenix and the surrounding area that should keep you busy for days.

 Of course there is also golf on more than 200 courses which I’m sure is fun for many of you but I can’t figure out the appeal of the sport.
 Ditto tennis.
+But as you’ll see there are plenty of fun things to do in Phoenix from goat yoga to hiking, shopping and architecture tours.

 Location map of fun things to do in Phoenix and nearby

-Hiking in the Phoenix area
+Go hiking in the Phoenix, AZ area

 The most popular route is the Summit Trail – which takes you roughly 1.2 miles to the top.
 But it gets busy – very BUSY.
 The other option is the Circumference Trail.
 It’s 3.5 miles long and doesn’t see nearly the traffic of the Summit Trail.